 Tip #2: Put down collocations you like and try to implement them in your writing

 What I also did was to highlight the most essential parts of the sentences so I could easily find what I need.
-As well as that I’d bold, underline or italicize text wherever I felt like it was necessary.
+As well as that I’d bold, underline or italicize text whenever I felt like it was necessary.

 And when I wasn’t sure how to say something in English, I always googled my suggestion to find out the correct way to construct the phrase/sentence.
 Bear with me and I will tell you more about it in the next paragraphs.

-Now, if you are a pen-and-paper note taker rather than a tech addict, then go with a pocket book of some sort.
+Now, if you are a pen-and-paper note taker rather than a tech addict, then go with a pocketbook of some sort.
 Or you can simply print out the digital text document where you’ve amassed all the vocabulary, writing style notes, and jargon.
 Both work.
 The choice is all yours.
 I’m not here to tell you which one will work for you.
 You will be the judge of that.
-I’m here to give you tips and ideas that you can embed in your leaning sessions for optimal results.
+I’m here to give you tips and ideas that you can embed in your learning sessions for optimal results.